 \subsection{Assumptions for the Identification}

-In order to simplify the discussion on the identification assumptions, I focus on the simplest structural equation considered in this study, a dummy endogenous variable model taking the form:
+To simplify the discussion on the identification assumptions, I focus on the most straightforward structural equation, a dummy endogenous variable model taking the form:

-All the variables are those defined in Section~\ref{sec:sec4}.
-Note that I use the same greek symbols to those used in equations~\ref{eq1} and~\ref{eq2} to simplify the expressions of the model, albeit those shall be different parameters to those considered in Section~\ref{sec:sec4}.
+All the variables are defined in Section~\ref{sec:sec_es}.
+Note that the same Greek symbols are used as those used in equations~\ref{eq1} and~\ref{eq2} to simplify the expressions of the model, albeit those shall be different parameters to those considered in Section~\ref{sec:sec_es}.

-There are five assumptions to identify the parameter of interest under this setting: stable unit treatment value assumption (hereafter SUTVA), random assignments, exclusion restriction, nonzero average causal effect of the IV, and monotonicity (Angrist et al. 1996).
-Section~\ref{sec:sec4} shows that the assumptions of the random assignments and exclusion restriction are essentially plausible given the nature of the spatial distributions of mines and stratums.
-In this subsection, I then discuss the rest of three assumptions.
+Five assumptions are made to identify the parameter of interest under this setting: the stable unit treatment value assumption (hereafter SUTVA), random assignments, exclusion restriction, nonzero average causal effect of the IV, and monotonicity (Angrist et al. 1996).
+Section~\ref{sec:sec_es} shows that the assumptions of the random assignments and exclusion restriction are plausible given the nature of the spatial distributions of mines and stratum.
+This subsection then discusses the remaining three assumptions.

 First, the SUTVA argues that the potential outcomes for municipality $i$ in the system (\ref{devm}) are only related to its own treatment status.
-Under my empirical setting that utilizes the municipal-level dataset, this assumption is less likely to be violated because there are certain distances among different treated municipalities, even in the agglomerated area such as Chikuh\=o coalfield.
-Moreover, to minimize the risk of SUTVA violation, I consider a certain threshold to define the treatment group.
-The results from the specifications show that the baseline definition of the treatment distance is plausible to model the potential spillover effects in the regression (Section~\ref{sec:test_threshold}).
+Under my empirical setting that utilizes the municipal-level dataset, this assumption is less likely to be violated.
+This is because there are certain distances among different treated municipalities, even in the agglomerated area such as the Chikuh\=o coalfield.
+Moreover, to minimize the risk of SUTVA violation, a defined threshold is considered to define the treatment group.
+The results demonstrate that the baseline definition of the treatment distance is plausible to model the potential spillover effects in the regression (Online Appendix~\ref{sec:test_threshold}).